anmgomezmo/TbT_BPM_Analysis_SuperKEKB/README.md

 # Data analysis in Turn-by-Turn BPMs signals of SuperKEKB

 Summary of main scripts and results of Master II thesis internship at Laboratoire Interdisciplinaire des Sciences du Numérique (LISN).
-For more details, consult the document ./Memoire_Master_II.pdf .
+For more details, consult the document [Memoire Master II](./Memoire_Master_II.pdf).

 ## Analysis